 #2: Take the Arkansas Pre-Licensing Course and Pass the State Adjuster Exam

-Students who go through AdjusterPro’s online process will take a 40-hour pre-licensing course, after which, you will be given a 150-question, multiple-choice exam which you can also take online.
+After you complete our 40-hour pre-licensing course, you will be given a 150-question, multiple-choice exam which you can also take online.
 You must correctly answer at least 70% of the questions to pass.
 No additional testing or coursework is required and once you pass your exam, you are qualified to apply for your license.

 Our course has been rigorously prepared and is regularly updated.
 Our online classroom allows you to print reference materials, take practice tests, and even create your own quizzes to help with subjects you are struggling with.
 We recommend moving on to the exam only after you’re consistently making 90% on your practice tests and passing all the quizzes with flying colors.